Official advice for New Zealanders living and travelling overseas

 Crime

 There are occasional incidents of assault and other crime in Timor-Leste, including in Dili.
 Foreigners may be targeted for robbery because of their perceived wealth.
-Gang-related violence can occur, and in the past has included stone throwing at vehicles.
+Gang-related violence can occur, and in the past has included stone throwing at vehicles, robbery, arson and vandalism.

 Road Travel

 Driving accidents can attract large crowds that can turn violent at short notice.
-In the event that you are involved in a traffic accident you should immediately call the Timor-Leste National Police (emergency number 3311380).
+In the event that you are involved in a traffic accident you should remain in your vehicle and immediately call the Timor-Leste National Police (emergency number 3311380).
 Should you assess any threats to your personal safety you should remove yourself from the situation.

 Checkpoints occasionally operate in Dili and throughout the country.
 New Zealanders should carry relevant personal identification and vehicle registration papers with them at all times.